28th Street station (IRT Lexington Avenue Line): Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+This trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain I-beam columns spaced every 15 ft, while the platform extensions contain columns with white glazed tiles.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The fare control is at platform level and there are no open crossunders or crossovers.
 There is a closed crossunder about halfway between each platform, which was constructed during the 1940s and is sealed.
 The walls along the platforms near the fare control areas consist of a brick wainscoting on the lowest part of the wall, with bronze air vents along the wainscoting, and white glass tiles above.
 The platform walls are divided at 15 ft intervals by buff mosaic tile pilasters, or vertical bands.
 Atop the pilasters are pairs of cruciform faience plaques with the words 28 twenty-eighth street, surrounded by foliate designs and rosettes.
 The plaque pairings are set within a frame that contains a ventilation opening between each plaque of the pair.
 A cornice with blue egg-and-dart patterns runs atop these walls.
 The platform extensions are decorated with blue and buff tile bands, and contain blue mosaic tile plaques with the number "28" atop the pilasters.
 The far southern end of the southbound platform has square ceramic tiles topped by marble belt courses.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by faience contractor Grueby Faience Company.
 The ceilings of the fare control areas once contained plaster molding, although this has been removed.
 The fare control areas at 28th Street contain various maintenance rooms and were retiled with large rectangular ceramic blocks in 1989.
 As of the 2019 renovation, the fare control areas have modern black finishes.

 Two works of art have been installed in this station.
 The first was a glass block wall artwork at the main fare control by Gerald Marks, entitled Seven Waves 4 Twenty-Eight.
 It was installed during station renovations in 1996.
 Seven Waves 4 Twenty-Eight was replaced by Roaming Underfoot, a glass mosaic mural on the platform walls by Nancy Blum.
 Roaming Underfoot showcases flora in the Madison Square Park Conservancy's Perennial Collection and was installed during the 2018 renovation.